openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Using `Event.ENTER_FRAME`

 One of the ways that you can begin to add animation in OpenFL is by listening to the {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} event.
-This event occurs every time that OpenFL enters a new animation frame (which is by default the same as `requestAnimationFrame`, but is configurable).
+This event occurs every time that OpenFL enters a new animation frame (which is by default the same as <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame"><code>requestAnimationFrame</code></a>, but is configurable).

 First we can add a new import for {% include api.md ref="openfl.events.Event" %}: